mengzzz0628/syllabus.space/FUTURE.md

-* reasonable production error messages
+* reasonable production error messages exception.development.html.ep = mojo/debug.html.ep (with mojo/menubar.html.ep) exception.html.ep

 * audit for all sudo in all controller and all model functions

-* https rather than http
+* https rather than http (joel berger, mojolicious hypnotoad)

+* bioiscomplete, cioiscomplete

 * SMS confirmation on new computers --- instructors, special sites (e.g., book.ivo-welch.info/instructor)

-* bulk registration of students, with limits to authentication on a particular computer
+* bulk registration of students, with limits to authentication on a particular computer?

+* users can limit authentication to specific method only (e.g., via email only, via google only, via facebook only, via local only)

-* permanent testsite, instructor read-only  readonly.testsite.syllabus.space
+* add permanent testsite, instructor read-only  readonly.testsite.syllabus.space

-* maybe prevent original instructor from being unqualified
+* maybe prevent original instructor from being removed by TA

-* more automatic tests
+* add more automatic tests, esp with respect to web

-* when students upload files, they need to be immediately visible after /uploadsave

-* priority on msgs
+* implement priority on msgs

-* exception.development.html.ep = mojo/debug.html.ep (with mojo/menubar.html.ep) exception.html.ep
+* carton?  docker?